 Rossendale Council continues to engage in meaningful dialogue with the water and wastewater provider for Rossendale, which is United Utilities.
 United Utilities has explained that it works on 5 year investment periods.
 This contrasts with the longer development plan period.
 The current investment period for United Utilities is the period 2015-2020.
 The next investment period will be 2020-2025.
+Final submissions to OFWAT, the Regulator, are expected by the end of 2018.
+The outcome of the bid may impact on investment in strategic infrastructure that traverses the Borough.

-United Utilities has identified no in principle concerns regarding the proposed development.
+United Utilities has identified no in principle concerns regarding proposed developments.
 United Utilities has, however, highlighted that the full impact of any development proposal cannot be fully determined until more details are known about the nature of a development, for example, the supply of water required.
 This is particularly relevant to employment uses where the supply of water required is dependent on the nature of the industry and the occupier.
 With regards wastewater, it is particularly important to know whether foul and surface water will connect to the public sewer.
 This detail normally only becomes available at the planning application stage and technical details stage.
 When more detail is known regarding development proposals, it may be necessary to coordinate the delivery of development with infrastructure improvements through planning condition.
 It is also important to note that not all development comes forward on allocated sites and therefore the cumulative impact of development can be different in reality as a result of windfall sites.